Costa Rican Blackberry Juice (Fresco de mora)

 Substitutions

-You can always substitute a low or now calorie sweetener for the granulated sugar.
+You can always substitute a low-calorie or no-calorie sweetener for the granulated sugar.

 In Costa Rica, we use cane sugar for this recipe, which is also completely acceptable.